 Church discipline is similar, but when it comes to church discipline, where is the line between loving confrontation and abusive harassment?

 Recent decades have seen a resurgence in the practice of biblical church discipline within many conservative churches.
 This is good.
 But in recent years, I have noted a trend which I believe is dangerous both in the damage it does to individuals and in the damage it will do to the church as the state steps in to protect individuals from further damage.

 One author promotes abusive discipline in this way:

 If someone tries to resign mid-process in order to escape discipline, should the church just let them go?
 Of course not.
 That would defeat the whole point of church discipline.
 Instead, the church must retain the right to refuse someone’s resignation and send them out another way—through excommunication.

 A second author says that one of the mistakes churches make in practicing church discipline is that “they fail to teach new members as they enter the church about the possibility of church discipline, and that preemptive resignations don’t work.”
 In other words, once you’re a member, you cannot resign church membership without the permission of the church/pastor.

 Of course we might not be too surprised to find such thinking in the extreme backwaters of Fundamentalism, but neither of the above comments come from Fundamentalism.
-Rather, both were published by 9Marks, a ministry connected with Mark Dever who is a mainstream conservative evangelical and has been a catalyst in the resurgence of the practice of church discipline (first and second quotation source).
+Rather, both were published by 9Marks, a ministry connected with Mark Dever who is a mainstream conservative evangelical and has been a catalyst in the resurgence of the practice of church discipline (first and second quotation source, emphases added).
 A closer look at Dever reveals that the constitution of the church he pastors contains the following statement:

 The church shall have authority to refuse a member’s voluntary resignation or transfer of membership to another church, either for the purpose of proceeding with a process of church discipline, or for any other biblical reason.